Painkillers and Opioids

 The main reason Fentanyl was ever prescribed to chronically ill patients is because they had been on painkillers for so long that they became completely desensitized to them.
 Their tolerance was so high that nothing else would work.
 This might still be the case for some patients, but doctors have cut back immensely from prescribing Fentanyl to non-surgery patients.

-Regardless of the opioid, they are all extremely addictive and easy to abuse, especially for those that require painkillers around-the-clock for extended periods of time.
+Regardless of the opioid, they are all extremely addictive and easy to abuse and they are considered to be one of the most dangerous medicines.
+Especially for those that require painkillers around-the-clock for extended periods of time.

 Perhaps the most common reason that prescription pain killers get abused is because of how easy it is to build a tolerance for the drug.
 The body gets used to the chemicals in the drug, and in a matter of time, the person feels they need a stronger dose to reap the same pain-relieving benefits as before.
 Therefore, it is dire that patients never take more than prescribed without first speaking with their doctor.